 Discover Lebanon’s rich history and stunning landscapes on a private tour to Beit El Din, Deir el Qamar, and Moussa Castle.
 Explore the opulent palace of Beit El Din, the charming village of Deir el Qamar, and the fairy-tale fortress of Moussa Castle.
 Join us for an unforgettable journey through centuries of heritage and breathtaking scenery.

-- Beiteddine Palace - Beiteddine Palace, also known as the ‘House of Faith,’ is a 19th-century palace located in Beiteddine, Lebanon.
+- Beiteddine Palace - Known as the ‘House of Faith,’ Beiteddine Palace is a 19th-century architectural marvel located in Beiteddine, Lebanon.
 It is the venue for the annual Beiteddine Festival and houses the Beiteddine Palace Museum.
-Emir Bashir Chehab II, who later ruled the Mount Lebanon Emirate, constructed the palace between 1788 and 1818.
-After 1840,…
+Constructed by Emir Bashir Chehab II, who later ruled the Mount Lebanon Emirate, the palace was built between 1788…

 - Private transportation